konveyor/move2kube/git-workflow.md

 1. Make sure all the changes are committed and the working tree is clean: `git status`
 1. Follow the steps to sync up with `upstream`.
 1. `git checkout my-feature-or-bug-fix-branch`
-1. Rebase onto the `upstream/master` branch: `git rebase upstream/master` .
+1. Rebase onto the `upstream/main` branch: `git rebase upstream/main` .
 Fix any merge conflicts that occur.
 1. Make sure the rebased code passes build and test: `make ci`
 1. After a successful rebase push the changes to your fork: `git push --force`
-1. Submit a pull request on Github between your branch `my-feature-or-bug-fix-branch` on your fork `origin` and the `master` branch on `upstream`.
+1. Submit a pull request on Github between your branch `my-feature-or-bug-fix-branch` on your fork `origin` and the `main` branch on `upstream`.

 ## Making changes to the current commit
 You can change the commit message of the current commit using: `git commit --amend -m 'my new commit message'`